-NBC Middle School charges specific fees for the following noncurricular activities and programs.
 Such fees or charges are determined by the cost of materials, freight/handling fees, and add-on fees for loss or damage to school property.
 The school and staff do not make a profit.

-The District will provide all basic supplies needed to complete the required course curriculum including a planner.
-The student and/or his/her family may choose to purchase their own supplies if they desire to have a greater quantity or quality of supplies, or desire to help conserve the limited resources for use by others.
+The District will provide all basic supplies needed to complete the required course curriculum.
+The student and/or the student's family may choose to purchase their own supplies if they desire to have a greater quantity or quality of supplies, or desire to help conserve the limited resources for use by others.
 The teacher or appropriate administrator may recommend useful supplies for these purposes.
 (See Policy 6152)